kafji/terong/README.md

 ## Features

 - Share mouse and keyboard input between 2 machines.
-- Support Linux and Windows.
+- Support Windows and Linux (server for Linux is still work in progress).
 - Switch active machine by double tapping the right ctrl key.

 ## Installation